dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 <xref:Microsoft.EntityFrameworkCore.DbSet%601> and <xref:Microsoft.EntityFrameworkCore.DbContext> provide alternate versions of `Add`, `Update`, `Attach`, and `Remove` that accept multiple instances in a single call.
 These methods are called `AddRange`, `UpdateRange`, `AttachRange`, and `RemoveRange` respectively.

 These methods are provided as a convenience.
 Using a "range" method has the same functionality as multiple calls to the equivalent non-range method.
-There is no significant performance different between the two approaches.
+There is no significant performance difference between the two approaches.

 > [!NOTE]
 > This is different from EF6, where AddRange and Add both automatically called DetectChanges, but calling Add multiple times caused DetectChanges to be called multiple times instead of once.
 This made AddRange more efficient in EF6.
 In EF Core, neither of these methods automatically call DetectChanges.